ArvinZaker/academic_CV/Resume.md

 **Contribution:**

-+ Performed literature review to identify common methods of quantifying drug response in patient-derived xenografts (PDX)
++ Performed literature review to identify common methods of quantifying drug response in patient-derived xenografts (PDX).
 + Developed xeMetron package to calculate 250 existing and novel metrics for measuring the drug response in PDX.
 + Performed biomarker discovery to identify transcriptional markers of drug sensitivity in chemotherapies.
 + Created machine learning algorithms to predict drug response in clinical datasets.